soggymuse/Obsidian-Apawthecaria/README.md

 2. The **JSON** file for whichever statblock you want to use
 3. The matching **template** (.md file) for whichever statblock you want to use.

-The CSS snippet(s) I'll be uploading eventually are *optional*.
+The [CSS snippet](/APAW-Statblock.css) for the statblocks is *optional*.
 Mine make my statblocks match the main colours from the Apawthecaria map, but you can stick with the plugin's default or style your own.
+I wrote this snippet before I learned how to use theme variables, so you'll need to go through the **Set up Variables** section at the top and change all the colour hexes (e.g. <code>--statblock-background-color: #C0AD9B;</code>) to suit your theme.

 ### Non-player Character Sheet